What is the Health Insurance Marketplace?

 All health plans purchased through the marketplace (sometimes called an exchange) will qualify as minimum essential coverage (meaning you won’t have to pay the fee for not having insurance).
-You can also find out if you qualify for Medicaid, CHIP or Medicare through your State’s marketplace.
+You can also find out if you qualify for Medicaid, CHIP, or Medicare through your State’s marketplace.
 We also provide more detailed guides to the exchanges and links to official and state resources for your State’s online health insurance marketplace.

-After You Do Your Health Insurance Marketplace Research: Make sure to visit the Health Insurance Marketplace at to find out how to apply for your State’s Health Insurance Marketplace.
+After You Do Your Health Insurance Marketplace Research: Make sure to visit the Health Insurance Marketplace to find out how to apply for your State’s Health Insurance Marketplace.

 Qualified Health Plan: What Type of Coverage Can I Buy on the Health Insurance Market Place